dfelinto/blender-manual/manual/render/eevee/materials/settings.rst

 .. note::

-   This per-object sorting has already a cost and having thousands of these objects in a scene will greatly degrade performance.
+   Per-object sorting has a performance cost and having thousands of these objects in a scene will greatly degrade performance.

 Show Backside
    If enabled, all transparent fragments will be rendered.
    If disabled, only the front-most surface fragments will be rendered.
    Disable this option to ensure correct appearance of transparency from any point of view.
-   Then using *Alpha Blending* this option should be disabled because with *Alpha Blending*, the order in which triangles are sorted is important.
+   When using *Alpha Blending* this option should be disabled because with *Alpha Blending*, the order in which triangles are sorted is important.